-In this work methanol was port injected while diesel was injected using a common rail system in a single cylinder non road CI engine.
-Experiments were conducted with single (SPI) and double (DPI - pilot and main) injection of the directly injected diesel at 75% load and a constant speed of 1500 rpm.
-The effects of methanol to diesel energy share (MDES) and injection scheduling on combustion stability, engine efficiency and emissions were evaluated.
-Initially in the SPI mode the methanol to diesel Energy Share (MDES) was varied while the injection timing of diesel was always fixed for best efficiency.
-Increase in MDES resulted in reduction in NOx and smoke because of the high latent heat of vaporization of methanol and the oxygen available.
+In this work methanol was port injected while diesel was injected using a common rail system in a single cylinder non-road CI engine.
+Experiments were conducted with single (SPI) and double (DPI - pilot and main) injection of the directly injected diesel at 75% load and at a constant speed of 1500 rpm.
+The effects of methanol to diesel energy share (MDES) and injection scheduling on combustion stability, efficiency and emissions were evaluated.
+Initially, in the SPI mode, the methanol to diesel Energy Share (MDES) was varied, while the injection timing of diesel was always fixed for best brake thermal efficiency (BTE).
+Increase in the MDES resulted in a reduction in NOx and smoke emissions because of the high latent heat of vaporization of methanol and the oxygen available.
 Enhanced premixed combustion led to a raise in brake thermal efficiency (BTE).
-Combustion stability i.e. coefficient of variation of IMEP and peak pressure was deteriorated which limited the MDES to 50%.
-DPI of diesel i.e. early pilot for enhancing the reactivity of the charge and main for combustion phasing, was then applied at a fixed diesel quantity corresponding to about 50% MDES.
-The injection timings of the pilot and main and their relative quantities were varied and optimized based on BTE.
-An increase in pilot quantity improved the combustion stability.
-There was a small decrease in the BTE with SPI which was restored when pilot injection was employed.
-When compared to neat diesel operation, SPI at 50% MDES reduced NOx and smoke emission by 49% and 91% respectively.
-Further reductions in NOx and smoke and enhancement in MDES along with improved combustion stability were possible with DPI.
-The paper will present and discuss detailed results on heat release, combustion stability, performance and emissions at different MDES values and injection strategies.
+Coefficient of variation of IMEP, peak pressure and BTE were deteriorated which limited the usable MDES to 43%.
+DPI of diesel i.e. early pilot for enhancing the reactivity of the charge along with main injection for combustion phasing, was then applied at a fixed diesel quantity corresponding to an MDES of about 50%.
+The injection timings of the pilot and main and their relative quantities were varied and optimized based on the BTE.
+An increase in the pilot quantity improved the combustion stability and the values of COV of IMEP were lesser than 2%.
+When compared to neat diesel operation, SPI at 50% MDES reduced NOx and smoke emissions by 49% and 91% respectively.
+Further reductions in NOx by 14.5% and enhancement in MDES to about 53% along with improved combustion stability were possible with DPI.